Micheál Mac Gréil: Biography

-An activist and an advocate on many issues such as Prison Reform, Irish Language, Irish Travellers, the decriminalisation of homosexuality and, more recently, the Western Rail Corridor.
-Mac Greil’s lifelong dedication to social justice brought him into some extraordinary situations.
-For two consecutive Septembers in 1968 and 1969, he lived on the roadside as a Traveller in disguise to learn about the social, personal and cultural mores of Irish Travellers.
+Mac Gréil was an activist and an advocate on issues such as Prison Reform, the Irish language, Irish Travellers, the decriminalisation of homosexuality and the development of the Western Rail Corridor.
+As part of his dedication to social justice Mac Gréil, for two consecutive Septembers in 1968 and 1969, lived on the roadside as a Traveller in disguise to learn about the social, personal and cultural mores of Irish Travellers.
+He also published a number of books, papers and reports on social issues and attitudes in Ireland.

-He retired as a lecturer in NUIM and was appointed to a parish in Westport, County Mayo.

 In 1980, Dr. Mac Gréil revived the tradition of making a pilgrimage to Máméan.
 In 1981, he chaired a special working party on the Jesuit Catholic Workers College, which was to evolve into the National College of Ireland.

-Fr.
-Mac Gréil has published many books, papers and reports on social issues and attitudes in Ireland.

-In 1994 Mac Gréil served as president of AONTAS, the Irish national adult learning organisation.
+In 1994, Mac Gréil served as president of AONTAS, the Irish national adult learning organisation.

+In 1996, he retired from his post at Maynooth University and was appointed to a parish in Westport, County Mayo.

-MacGréil died on 21 January 2023, at the age of 91.
+Mac Gréil died on 21 January 2023, at the age of 91.